 if the source category is a key category, a Tier 2 or better method must be applied and detailed input data must be collected.
 The decision tree directs the user in such cases to the Tier 2 method, since it is expected that it is more easy to obtain the necessary input data for this approach than to collect facility level data needed for a Tier 3 estimate;

-the alternative of applying a Tier 3 method, using detailed process modelling, is not explicitly included in this decision tree.
-However, detailed modelling will always be done at facility level and results of such modelling could be seen as ‘facility data’ in the decision tree.
+an alternative to the use of measurement data as a Tier 3 method is the application of detailed process modelling, however this is not explicitly included in this decision tree.
+However, detailed modelling will always be done at facility level and results of such modelling could be seen as ‘facility data’ in any case.

 Figure 3-1 Decision tree for source category 5.C.1.a Municipal waste incineration